IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Non-ISTP-Mission-Variable-Attributes.md

 `REPRESENTATION_i`- Pointer to a support variable that gives the representation ([`"x"`,`"y"`,`"z"`] for Cartesian; [`"r"`,`"p"`,`"t"`] for spherical polar; [`"r"`,`"p"`,`"z"`] for cylindrical polar) of the ith dimension of the variable.

-`_Shuffle` &mdash; Enables byte shuffling in NetCDF data set for optimized compression performance.
+`_Shuffle` &mdash; Enables byte shuffling in netCDF data set for optimized compression performance.

 `SI_CONVERSION` &mdash; A string that defines the conversion needed to base SI units, e.g. `"1.0E-9>T"` for DC Magnetic field data in nT.